Sumitra-das-guptta/java-clean-code-shortnote/JavaCleanCodeStandardConvention.md

     - Avoid positional markers.
     - Very short comments can appear on the same line
     -  Block comments should be used at the beginning of each file and before each method.
-    - Doc comments describe Java  classes, interfaces, constructors, methods, and fields.
-This comment should appear just before the declaration.
+    - Doc comments should appear just before the declaration.
 1. WhiteSpace:
     -  Two blank lines before starting static blocks, fields, constructors and inner classes
     -  One blank line after a method signature that is multiline